Back to Blog

 You must make it easy for opportunities to find you.

 • Update Every Profile: Your LinkedIn headline and "Featured" section should highlight your key project.
 Your GitHub bio should link to your live portfolio.
-Consistency is key.
+Consistency across Dribbble, Behance, and social profiles is key.
+For more on brand consistency, see our guide on portfolio authenticity and online persona trust.

-• Engage in Communities: Share your project journey (not just the launch) on Twitter, Dev.to, or relevant subreddits.
+• Engage in Communities: Share your project journey (not just the launch) on Twitter/X, Dev.to, Hashnode, or relevant subreddits.
 Teaching others what you learned builds authority.

 • Resume: Add a "Selected Projects" section above your work experience.
 For each, include a concise version of your narrative and a link.